 Turmeric has been used in India for centuries.
-Both food and medicine, much of what is extraordinary about turmeric benefits is down to curcumin.July 09, 2020 12:09 pm
+Both food and medicine, much of what is extraordinary about turmeric benefits is down to curcumin.January 22, 2021 5:32 pm

 What is turmeric?

 The plant that gives us turmeric actually conceals the nourishing part in the ground.
-To clarify, a rhizome is an underground stem.
-That is to say, the rhizome of the turmeric plant has a soft, orange flesh inside.
+The rhizome, or underground stem, of the turmeric plant has a soft, orange flesh inside.
 This is where we get turmeric from.
 It is a member of the ginger family.
-‘Turmeric oil also has healing benefits, some of which we tell you more about.’

 What is curcumin?